 One of the highlights of the children’s groups initiated this year is the Quilt Project.
 The children are given the opportunity to artistically express and elaborate their feelings about domestic violence and sexual abuse by painting or drawing their individual quilt square.
 As more children go through this program and work on their squares, the quilt will grow and will be displayed at M.U.J.E.R.
 The children pictured above just finished the first 6 week support group.
 Brianna, one of the children pictured above said “I learned that when my parents fight, it’s not my fault!”

-Although domestic violence and sexual abuse tears at the fabric of these children’s lives, ORCF, together with M.U.J.E.R., provide an opportunity for these children and families to piece back their lives into something more beautiful.
+Although domestic violence and sexual abuse tears at the fabric of these children’s lives, ORCF, together with M.U.J.E.R., provide an opportunity for these children and families to piece back their lives into something more beautiful by taking assistance from communities and the law (see more here for assistance).
 As one of the children from the group said, “Thank you Ocean Reef Community Foundation for ‘oceaning” us!”